Angel Broking vs Motilal Oswal – Brokers Comparison

 Trading Platforms

-Angel Broking as a broking firm leverages technology to enhance the trading experience of its clients, it offers a range of trading platforms for Desktop, Browser and Mobile to meet the diverse trading needs of clients.
+Angel Broking, as a broking firm, leverages technology to enhance the trading experience of its clients.
+It offers a range of trading platforms for Desktop, Browser and Mobile to meet the diverse trading needs of clients.

 Their mobile application enables a platform for its clients’ trading and investment needs and is powered by ARQ – a rule-based investment engine.
 It is a comprehensive mobile trading app that provides the latest news, reports, and real-time updates at your fingertips.